Welcome to Year 6

 The classroom will be open on Thursday lunchtimes for study sessions where children can come and ask Miss Jobson or Mrs Johnston for homework support, borrow resources, or complete part of a homework task.

 Rights and Respect

 RIGHTS we feel are the most important for children across

 the globe and how we can make sure they happen for everyone.

 Our 'awesome' RRSA display, designed by Nathan,

-will soon be up in the classroom for all to see.
+is now up in the classroom for all to see.

 Please ask your child about how RIGHTS and RESPECT

 Look at what we've been up to in Year 6...